GetStream/stream-chat-swift/README.md

 ## Important ⚠️

-**This README referes to a beta version of `StreamChatUI`.
-This version is not suitable for production yet.
+**This README refers to a beta version of `StreamChatUI` not suitable for production yet.
 The last stable version is [2.6](https://github.com/GetStream/stream-chat-swift/tree/main_v2/).**

 **StreamChatUI** is a framework containing highly customizable UI components to build your chat UI with Stream chat using UIKit or SwiftUI.